UniSwarm/uDevkit-SDK/README.md

 	include $(RTPROG)/rtprog.mk

-## To compile Tools
-	make tools
+## Prepare repository

+To get all submodule used (USB and FatFS), please do not forget to init and update submodule :

+	git submodule init
+	git submodule update

 ## dependencies
 ### MPLAB
-To program and debug the device
+To program and debug the device (only IPE is needed to program)

 * windows : http://www.microchip.com/mplabx-ide-windows-installer
 * linux : http://www.microchip.com/mplabx-ide-linux-installer